jdeitelzweig/hackpton19/README.md

 # hackpton19

-Checking pace using speech to text and analyzing the sentiment and content of the speech using Google Cloud API
+Analyzes pace, sentiment, and clarity of speech using Google speech to text API, Google Cloud Natural Language Processing API, and Google App Engine